Bodyweight management

 It is crucial to jump on the scale every single day to maintain progressive fat loss.
 It has been confirmed by science that people who lost weight and kept it off have daily weigh-ins.
 If you get two “high” measurements you might feel your progress has stalled.
 That is normally not the case.
 You can just not see the trends if you only step onto the scale some days.
 Below you see the fluctuations of my daily measurements.
 They are canceled out when you zoom out to Year-view.

-When I do my weight managing routine the result is a slow but steady lowering of my body weight.
+When I follow my dietplan the result is a slow, but steady lowering of my body weight and body-fat percentage.
 The rate of weight loss is just above one kilogram a month, which is a healthy rate to reduce your weight.

 Exercise – Keep muscle and lose fat